araobp/ultrasonic-communication/README.md

 ### Chirp expriment on May 29, 2018

+Regarding S/N ratio and reachability, it achieved a great improvemnt, thanks to chirp modulation.

-Sweep range 16000Hz - 18000Hz seemed to show the best result.
+And sweep range 16000Hz - 18000Hz seemed to show the best result.

 ==> [Test code](./chirp)